Create and Use Normals inside Substance Painter

 Here I modeled a very simple screw like object.
 There is a round plane underneath the plane with a groove.
 They are not connected.
 Since normal map doesn't store height information, the edge where the two plane join will be seamless as long as they are facing the same direction.

 In this case I only needed the normal map.
+So I unckecked all the other maps and hit Export Map.
+Remember to uncheck render under ❶

 Example 2: Ornamental Curve

-A bunch of curves with a bevel profile on them.
+Just a bunch of curves with a bevel profile on them.
 I also baked an alpha for masking.

 Method2: Alpha map -> Normal map with Materialize

-They are then imported into materialize.
+The maps are then imported into materialize.

 Import your diffuse map into the software by clicking on the